openwashdata/saniabidjan/README.md

 ## Data

-The package provides access to …
+The package provides access to one dataset `saniabidjan`.
+It contains household survey data in two low-income areas of Abidjan.
+The focus of the survey is to understand the behavior and practices of the population in terms of managing sanitation facilities, as well as to assess the diseases they face.

 ``` r
 library(saniabidjan)